jacksonsugar/Burn-wire/README.md

 10) Once ready to deploy, install shorting plug and cut off USB cable (making sure to seal off any exposed wire)

 11) Deploy!

+NOTE: There is a known bug in the macOS distribution of Arduino IDE blocking the USB serial conneciton to the Arduino Follow this Sparkfun link to fix (https://learn.sparkfun.com/tutorials/how-to-install-ftdi-drivers/mac)